 PETER B. IDOWU, Assistant Dean for Graduate Studies

-School of Behavioral Sciences and Education — CATHERINE SURRA, Director
+School of Behavioral Sciences and Education — CATHERINE A. SURRA, Director

 School of Business Administration — STEPHEN P. SCHAPPE, Director

-School of Humanities — KATHRYN D. ROBINSON, Director
+School of Humanities — GREGORY A. CRAWFORD, Interim Director

-School of Public Affairs — STEVEN A. PETERSON, Director
+School of Public Affairs — PATRIA de LANCER JULNES, Director

 School of Science, Engineering, and Technology — RAFIC BACHNAK, Director